What You Should Know About Dictate Express

 Be Willing to Commit Yourself to the Job

-One of the things that is different about Dictate Express is that they do expect a commitment from their freelancers.
+One of the things that are different about Dictate Express is that they do expect a commitment from their freelancers.
 Once they hire you, they expect you to be willing to devote a minimum of 45 minutes a day, every single day, to doing transcription work for them.
 Personally, I like this feature and have no problem incorporating it into my average workday, but I have some friends that find the requirement restrictive.

 If you have the time and energy to diversify your work at home income, Dictate Express is definitely an opportunity worth your consideration.
+You can check out their careers page here.